Some products sell themselves. Others require a bit of hand-holding. Cloud sits somewhere in the middle.

 “Our job is to challenge your assumptions, in a constructive way, about what you believe the status quo is today and where you can go.
 We want to help you navigate these waters and succeed.”

 At Citrix, we’re all-in on empowering our customers to take advantage of cloud (learn more about Citrix Cloud Services.)
 Want more concrete tips and best practices for growing your cloud practice?
-Current partners can check out our free eLearning series, Cloud Business Transformation for Partners, today.
+Hear more from Citrix partner Envision IT on how they work with Citrix to tackle the cloud conversation with their customers.

 Looking to implement a world-class cloud solution?
 Find a Citrix partner in your area.